What should I know about Disability Support Services?

 Instructors are welcome to complete the Instructor Portion of the Exam Request on behalf of their student and attach the exam without waiting for the student to initiate their exam request.
 See Exam Request – Instructor portion on the Instructor Center page.

-Use of a Reader – Disability Support staff are available to read exams to students if it is deemed reasonable.
-Staff are not permitted to assist the student in any way and are only allowed to read the exam word for word, elaborating nothing.
+Use of a Reader – Disability Support staff are available to read exams to students when included in the Accommodation Letter.
+Staff are not permitted to assist the student in any way and are only allowed to read the exam word for word, elaborating or explaining nothing.

 Assistive Technology – Some students may require the use of assistive technology when taking exams.
 The specific technology may or may not be outlined on the student’s accommodation letter.